turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 1. Execute as a bash script

-[TODO: verify that you really mean "sh instead of bash", as most Linux systems and Mac appear to have sh/bash as the same executable]

-The first line informs Jenkins to execute the build through Bash.
-Without that line, Jenkins would execute the build step in `sh` instead of `bash`.
+The first line informs Jenkins to execute the build step as a bash script.

 2. Enable RVM for the current user